The KSW Blog

 What Is Candida?

 Candida, in the form of Candida albicans, is a well-known and common type of yeast (aka fungus).
-It normally lives on and in the body in small amounts, but issues arise when the candida overgrows.
-It can be widespread throughout the body, however, candida overgrowths typically hang out in the mouth, intestinal tract, and vagina.
-It can become more systemic, severe, and chronic when the immune system is not operating well which can affect the skin and other mucous membranes.
+It normally lives in and on the body in small amounts, but issues arise when candida overgrows.
+It can be widespread throughout the body; however, candida overgrowths typically hang out in the mouth, intestinal tract, and vagina.
+It can become more systemic, severe, and chronic when the immune system is not operating well, which can affect the skin and other mucous membranes.

 Possible contributors to candida overgrowth: